jackindisguise/experience-notes/Mon-yu/_DAILY/_QUESTIONS.md

 I think this essentially means [[Yggdran]] is actually the Dragon King's body.
 # Who has the Charm power?
 My guess is it's Eternia, but we'll see.
 Eternia told [[Chuck]] that [[Sieg]] was charmed by the dark side, and to forget about him (which is a little sus).
+## Why does Eternia want the treasures?
+My guess is to regain her powers.